 Victim And Survivor To Thriving

 Confronting your fears takes courage, but the goal is worth the effort not only for you but for everyone in your sphere of life.
 This path involves all levels of your mind, body, and spirit.
-The path from victim to survivor is only possible if you can do the inner work.
+The approach from victim to survivor is only possible if you can do the inner work.

 A. The Fixation Relates to their dominant personality type